RafaelFunchal/wordpress-security-checklist/_posts/2015-07-13-english-version.md

 permalink: /:categories/:year/:month/:day/:title/
 ---

-Finally I found a few time to translate the checkilist to English \o/
+Finally I found a few time to translate the checklist to English \o/

 Probably you noticed that there are a few strings in Brazilian Portuguese on header and footer.
 Right now, only the checklist is translated, but I intend to make the entire website multi language friendly soon.